varunghat/datathon2025/README.md

 ### Evaluation of Solution
 Solution provided will be evaluated according to following criteria:
-* accuracy in provided solution file (50%)
+* accuracy in provided solution file
-* solution design criteria like efficiency, novelty, elegance and applicability within the banking sector (30%)
+* solution design criteria like efficiency, novelty, elegance and applicability within the banking sector
-* presentation of the solution (20%)
+* presentation of the solution

-#### Example calculation:

-Let's say a team receives the following scores:
-Accuracy: 8/10
-Solution design criteria: 7.5/10
-Presentation: 8.5/10
-Using the weights above, the final score would be: (0.5 x 8) + (0.3 x 7.5) + (0.2 x 8.5) = 4 + 2.25 + 1.7 = 7.95

 ### Hand-in
 To evaluate prediction score, classification labels have to be provided in the same format as in the provided example.
 Name your submission csv file as "<team_name>.csv".
 Please fork this repository, start developing your project, and ensure your final submission, including your code, is uploaded to your forked repository **before Sunday 12:00pm**, as this will be used to evaluate your solution.